 Are you kept up at night with such terrifying thoughts?
 You can sleep peacefully today because we are here to assure you, you can still study abroad despite backlogs.

 Before we get into the nitty-gritty details of the universities accepting backlogs, let us first understand what we mean by backlogs.

 There seems to be a lot of confusion and speculation when it comes to the term backlogs.
-These are the subjects that you did not pass during your undergraduate program.
+Backlog means number of subjects that you did not pass during your exams.
 Semester exams are a big part of finding out how well you learned a particular subject in your course.
 So, backlogs are a list of,

 Jenny failed in 3 subjects in her first semester.
 She attempted these exams again in her second semester and cleared them.
 Now Jenny has a record of 3 backlogs in her academic profile.

 Jimmy failed in 3 subjects in his first semester.
 He attempted these exams again in his second semester and failed all three again.
 He attempted them yet another time in his third semester and cleared them.
 Jimmy also has only three backlogs in his academic profile.
 His extra attempts are not counted.
 Only the failed subjects are counted.

 2. The number of attempts to pass each subject is the number of backlogs